Walodja1987/xns/README.md

 **Note:** The contract must implement EIP-1271's `isValidSignature` function.
 The sponsor pays all fees and gas costs.
 Unlike Options 1 and 2 where `receive()` is optional (needed only if excess payment is sent), Option 3 does **not** need a `receive()` function because any refunds go to the sponsor (the transaction sender), not to the contract.

-See [`contracts/src/mocks/MockERC20C`][contract-MockERC20C] and [`scripts/examples/registerNameWithAuthorizationForERC20C.ts`][script-registerNameWithAuthorizationForERC20C] for an example of how to register a name for an ERC20 token using the EIP-1271 method.
+See [`contracts/src/mocks/MockERC20C`][contract-MockERC20C] and the [`registerNameWithAuthorizationForERC20C.ts`][script-registerNameWithAuthorizationForERC20C] script for an example of how to register a name for an ERC20 token using the EIP-1271 method.

 ### Using XNS Names with Multi-Chain Deployments